Ruben-2828/three-way-decision-ml/README.md

 ├── LICENSE                   # MIT License file
 ├── main.py                   # Main script to start the execution of the analysis ├── README.md                 # This file
-└── requirements.txt          # Python requirements for the project
+├── report.pdf                # Description and analysis of obtained results (in Italian) └── requirements.txt          # Python requirements for the project
 ```